Exceeding the budgeted time can result in high costs and very upset clients. Use the Timeneye budget and projects status features to avoid just that.

 What is important is that teams establish clear communication as a core principle right from the beginning.

 Simply setting up a company account for Slack is not enough.
 It means making an effort to always explain, clarify, and be ready to answer questions.

 Also, don’t forget: the first part of communication is listening.

 #3 Enforce reliability

 Successful team members have to trust each other.

-From sticking to deadlines, to completing tasks, to staying withing budget, reliability builds collaboration and trust across the team.
+From sticking to deadlines to completing tasks, to staying within budget, reliability builds collaboration and trust across the team.

 Of course: people make mistakes.
 And projects, despite the best effort and planning, sometimes go out of track for reasons that are not exactly the team’s fault.

 Ant this is where the element of communication that we talked about comes in.
 When teams communicate clearly, it’s easier to monitor processes, improve efficiency, and raise a red flag when things start to go wrong.